Gaza City: Universities

 Gaza has many universities.
 The four main universities in the city are al-Azhar University – Gaza, al-Quds Open University, al-Aqsa University and the Islamic University of Gaza.
 The Islamic University, consisting of ten facilities, was founded by a group of businessmen in 1978, making it the first University in Gaza.
 It had an enrollment of 20,639 students.
 Al-Azhar is generally secular and was founded in 1992.
 Al-Aqsa University was established in 1991.
 Al-Quds Open University established its Gaza Educational Region campus in 1992 in a rented building in the center of the city originally with 730 students.
 Because of the rapid increase of the number of students, it constructed the first university owned building in the Nasser District.
 In 2006–07, it had an enrollment of 3,778 students.

 Public library

 The Public Library of Gaza is located off Wehda Street and has a collection of nearly 10,000 books in Arabic, English and French.
 A total area of about 1410 m2, the building consists of two floors and a basement.
-The library was opened in 1999 after cooperation dating from 1996 by Gaza under mayor Aoun Shawa, the municipality of Dunkerque, and the World Bank.
+The library was opened in 1999 after cooperation dating from 1996 by Gaza under mayor Aoun Shawa, the municipality of Dunkirk, and the World Bank.
 The library's primary objectives are to provide sources of information that meets the needs of beneficiaries, provide necessary facilities for access to available information sources, and organizing various cultural programs such as, cultural events, seminars, lectures, film presentations, videos, art and book exhibitions.

+On 27 November 2023, the Public Library was destroyed by Israeli airstrike.